Auslander Regularity of p-adic Distribution Algebras: as a Fr echet-Stein algebra

-Finally, $\Dg$ is equipped with the corresponding quotient norms coming from the quotient map $\Dgo\rightarrow\Dg$.
-The latter arises dually from embedding locally $L$-analytic functions into locally $\Q_p$-analytic functions on $G$.
-Passing to the completions $\Dgr$ yields the appropriate Banach algebras.
+Finally, $\Dg$ is equipped with the quotient norms coming from the map $\Dgo\rightarrow\Dg$.
+The latter arises as the transpose to the embedding $\Cg\subseteq\Cgo$.
+Again, norm completions give suitable Banach algebras.

 We conclude with another important feature of $\Do$ in case of a locally $\Q_p$-analytic group $H_0$ which is uniform.
-Each algebra $\Dor$ carries the (separated and exhaustive) norm filtration defined by the additive subgroups for $s\in\R$.
-Put
+Each algebra $\Dor$ carries the (separated and exhaustive) norm filtration defined by the additive subgroups for $s\in\R$ with graded ring